zoho/zohocrm-javascript-sdk/README.md

 - Create a redirect.html page for your application.
 - Set up your own web server and authorize the SDK.
-- You can then use the SDK in your own application.
+- You can then use the SDK.

 ## Token Persistence

 ## Configuration

-Before you get started with creating your NodeJS application, you need to register your client and authenticate the app with Zoho.
+Before you get started with creating your JavaScript application, you need to register your client and authenticate the app with Zoho.

 - Create an instance of **[Logger](resources/logger/logger.md#logger)** Class to log exception and API information.